Primordial Black Holes as Seeds for Extremely Overmassive AGN Observed by JWST: Methodology

 A metallicity threshold of $Z_{\rm th} = 10^{-4}\,Z_\odot$ (with $Z_\odot = 0.02$) distinguishes Pop~III and Population~II (Pop~II) star formation.
 Pop~III stars follow a modified Larson IMF, where $dN / dM \propto M^{-\alpha} \exp(-M_{\rm cut}^2 / M^2)$, with $\alpha = 0.17$, $M_{\rm cut}^2 = 20 ~\Msun^2 $, over the mass range $1-150 \, \Msun$~\citep{Jaacks2018}, whereas a Chabrier IMF with a mass range of $0.08 - 100\,\Msun$ is assumed for Pop~II stars~\citep{Jaacks2019}.
 Each stellar particle (Pop~III or Pop~II) has a mass of $\simeq 600\,M_\odot$.
 For Pop~III, this mass corresponds to the typical mass of Pop~III star clusters formed along the standard $\rm H_2$-cooling pathway~\citep[e.g.,][]{Stacy2013PopIII,Hirano2017MNRAS.470..898H,Liu2021,Liu2024_Mass}.

 Stellar feedback includes ionization heating, photo-dissociation of $\rm H_2$ by Lyman-Werner (LW) radiation, thermal energy injection and metal enrichment from supernovae~\citep{Jaacks2018, Jaacks2019}.
 The LW radiation field is computed based on both the global star formation rate density and local contributions from stellar particles~\citep[]{Liu2020}, assuming an optically thin regime while accounting for self-shielding~\footnote{Here we do not consider LW radiation from the central BH (explored in~\citealt{Zhang2025PBHStar,Zhang2025pbhdcbh}).}.
 Reionization heating of the intergalactic medium (IGM) is modeled through a uniform global UV background with a characteristic self-shielding scale of $\sim1$~kpc, based on the photoionization rate calculated by \citet{FaucherUVB2009}.
-The supernova feedback parameters are summarized in Table~\ref{Table:SNFeed}, and further details can be found in \citet{Jaacks2019}.
+The supernova (SN) feedback model follows the implementation of \citet{Jaacks2019}, in which each stellar particle injects thermal energy, metals, and momentum into the surrounding gas based on IMF-averaged yields.
+For a typical stellar particle of mass $m_\star \simeq 600~\Msun$, Pop~III explosions release of order $\sim 7\times10^{51}\,\mathrm{erg}$ with metal yields $\sim 39~\Msun$, while Pop~II particles contribute $\sim 6.7\times10^{51}\,\mathrm{erg}$ and $\sim 10~\Msun$ of metals, with lifetimes of $\sim 3$ and $\sim 10$~Myr, respectively.
+The resulting SN bubbles expand to characteristic radii of $\sim 650$~pc.
+A detailed description of the adopted parameters and their derivation can be found in Table~1 of \citet{Liu2020MNRAS.497.2839L} and in the feedback model presented by \citet{Jaacks2018, Jaacks2019}.